ggsavin/voting-games/project-book/game-implementation.md

     WEREWOLF = 1
 ```

-Currently, the day consists of $n$ accusation phases and one voting phase, while the night is its own phase as wolf policies are static.
+Currently, the day consists of $K$ accusation phases and one voting phase, while the night is its own phase as wolf policies are static.

 ```python
 class Phase(enum.IntEnum):